drupol/not-a-number.io/_posts/drupal/2017-07-10-a-word-about-atomium.md

 ## Structure ##

 Most of the themes are composed of template files, assets, preprocess and process functions.
 There is no conventions on how to order and sort these.
 There is no hierarchy, no structure, nothing.

+Most of the themes I reviewed are using the file template.php as a junk room where everything is dumped in there.

+This has to change.

-It means that before doing anything, the first thing to do was to implement this.With the requirements in mind, I've managed to build the folder and files structure so it can be easily extended throughout a children theme.
+Before doing anything, the first thing to do was to implement a clean structure.

+With the requirements in mind, I've managed to build the folder and files structure so it can be easily extended throughout a children theme.

 Then, once that was settled, I started [to convert most of Drupal core theme functions into templates](https://github.com/ec-europa/atomium/tree/7.x-1.x/atomium/templates)... and that helped me to understand and improve even further the theme.